J-81/GeneLab_Data_Processing-1/scRNAseq/10X_Chromium_3prime_Data/Pipeline_GL-DPPD-7111_Versions/GL-DPPD-7111.md

-# GeneLab bioinformatics processing pipeline for single cell RNA-sequencing data
+# GeneLab bioinformatics processing pipeline for 10X Chromium 3' single cell RNA-sequencing data

 > **This page holds an overview and instructions for how GeneLab processes single cell RNA-sequencing (scRNAseq) datasets.
 Exact processing commands and GL-DPPD-7111 version used for specific datasets are available in the
 [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) directory and processed data output files are provided in the [GeneLab Data Systems